File Preparation Guide

 Once your files are received, we will pre-flight your job and prepared the files for print production.
 An email with instructions for viewing the online proof will be sent to you within 24 hours.
 Please contact customer service at 800-604-3063 if you require assistance with file upload.

-You may email your mailing lists to firstname.lastname@example.org or use our ftp upload.
+You may email your mailing lists to firstname.lastname@example.org.